sweetrdf/in-memory-store-sqlite/README.md

 ## Performance

+Store uses an in-memory SQLite file configured with:

+* `PRAGMA synchronous = OFF`,
+* `PRAGMA journal_mode = OFF`,
+* `PRAGMA locking_mode = EXCLUSIVE`
+* `PRAGMA page_size = 4096`

+Check [PDOSQLiteAdapter.php](src/PDOSQLiteAdapter.php#L45) for more information.

-At around 1000+ triples you may experience increased execution time.
+When adding several hundred or more triples at once you may experience increased execution time.
+Local tests showed that per **1000** triples to add store needs around 1 sec.
+If better performance is required consider using a state-of-the-art quad store like Stardog or Virtuoso.

 ## License